info-sharing-environment/NIEM-Modeling-Tool/plugins/org.search.niem.uml.qvt/README.md

 ** Put the line "pimNdrSchemaInstance.setFileTypeRelativePathName(self.relativePathName);" in the mapping CAT::FileType::FileType(inout pimPackage:UML::NamedElement,inout pimComponent:UML::Component):UML::Usage@pimUml
 * Needed to add a new query in the NIEMpim2psm.qvto called substringWithDefault to handle cases where substring was being called on a string and the result returned was oclUndefined; e.g., when toUnassociationName is called on 'AssociationType'.
 This problem exists in the queries toUntypedName, toUnaugmentationName, toUnmetadataName, toUnadapterName, toUnassociationName, toUnsimpleName, toUncodeName and toUncodesimpleName
 * Needed to change the adjustPropertyHolders helper function in the NIEMmpdartifact2model.qvto so that if an owned attributes of a PropertyHolder is not a source property, then it is removed from the PropertyHolder and if any property holders end up empty, then they are removed as well.
-* Needed to add a new check in the NIEMmpdartifact2model.qvto to ensure that only schema and schema set files get added to the PIM.
 * Needed to move the toRelativePathName() query from the NIEMmpdmodel2artifact.qvto to the NIEMplatformBinding.qvto so that it can be used by the NIEMpim2psm.qvto.
 The mapping UML::Package::NIEMNamespace and mapping UML::ElementImport::ModelPackageDescriptionFile in the NIEMpim2psm.qvto have been changed to set the relativePathName on the NIEMModelPackageDescriptionFileStereotype of UML Usages in the generated PSM because of error markers appearing in the problems view.
 * Since users can now add PropertyHolders to NIEM library subset, we need to make sure the comments for elements declared within classes get propagated up.
 ** In the NIEMpim2psm.qvto, modified the function helper  UML::Property::resolvePIMPropertyReference(psmContext:UML::Property,domainContext:UML::Package):UML::Property with a new else block: